Skip to main content

 Section 02

-2) Supply management and autonomy
+2) Aid-station management and self-sufficiency

 Point 1